mhkarsten/oop-project-Q3/README.md

 ## Running the tests
 Running the tests for Greendr using Maven is also very straightforward.
 Simply open a terminal at the repository's root and run `mvn test`
 ## Our goal
 We set out to develop an app that inspires people to reduce their carbon footprint in an engaging, competitive way by applying tried and true techniques.
-We believe we succeeded in this aim.
+We as a team believe we succeeded in this aim.

 ## The team
 ### Dan Dan Berendsen (@dberendsen) StudentID: 4904982